 Global Ship Lease Announces Results of Adjourned Annual Meeting of Shareholders

-/EIN News/ -- LONDON, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Global Ship Lease, Inc. (NYSE:GSL) (the “Company”) today announced that its adjourned Annual Meeting of Shareholders was convened on October 7, 2022, but failed to reach the requisite quorum.
+LONDON, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Global Ship Lease, Inc. GSL (the "Company") today announced that its adjourned Annual Meeting of Shareholders was convened on October 7, 2022, but failed to reach the requisite quorum.

 Given the passage of time from the record date of August 2, 2022 for determining shareholders entitled to vote at the Annual Meeting, a new record date and meeting date will be determined.
 Notice of the rescheduled meeting and proxy materials will be provided to shareholders of record as of the new record date when available.